zoeyzheng123/data_analysis_project/README.md

 # Machine Learning Nanodegree Projects
-This repo include a collection of projects I have worked on for Udacity Machine Learning Nanodegree.
+This repo includes a collection of projects I have worked on for Udacity Machine Learning Nanodegree.

 ## Contents
 This is the list of projects